jeddeloh/rescript-apollo-client/README.md

   ],
   "bs-dependencies: [
     "@reasonml-community/graphql-ppx"
-+   "<tbd>"
++   "@jeddeloh/reason-apollo-client"
   ]
 }
 ```

-`"apollo-mode"` automaticaly adds `__typename` where appropriate, `"-template-tag-*"` is how we tell `graphql-ppx` to wrap all our query strings with `gql`, and finally the `"extend-*"` allow us to automatically decorate the modules that are generated with Apollo-specific things like the correct hook for the operation!
+`"apollo-mode"` automaticaly sprinkles `__typename` throughout our operation definitions, `"-template-tag-*"` is how we tell `graphql-ppx` to wrap every operation with `gql`, and finally the `"extend-*"` allows `reason-apollo-client` to automatically decorate the generated modules with Apollo-specific things like the correct hook for that operation!

 ## Bindings to Javascript Packages